 While the Palestinian president insists "we will not leave", international humanitarian aid has begun to flow through the Rafah border crossing from Egypt into the southern Gaza Strip.

-Hamas-Israel conflict: Palestinian president insists he will not leave, aid begins arriving in Gaza, China speaks of 'urgent issue'.
-(Source: Times of Israel)
+| Hamas-Israel conflict: Palestinian president insists he will not leave, aid begins arriving in Gaza Strip, China speaks of 'urgent issue'.
+(Source: Times of Israel) |

 In his opening speech at the Cairo Peace Conference on October 21, Palestinian President Mahmoud Abbas affirmed that "we will not leave, we will stay on our land".

-More than 4,100 Palestinians have been killed in the Israeli counter-offensive as the humanitarian crisis in Gaza continues to grow, according to the Gaza Health Ministry.
+More than 4,100 Palestinians have been killed in the Israeli counter-offensive as the humanitarian crisis in Gaza continues to grow, according to the Gaza Health Ministry .

 Meanwhile, from 10:00 a.m. on October 21 local time (ie 2:00 p.m. on the same day Hanoi time), a convoy of trucks carrying international humanitarian aid began passing through the Rafah border gate from Egypt to the southern Gaza Strip.

-The first convoy of 20 vehicles from the Egyptian Red Crescent Society has entered Gaza, while another 36 vehicles are waiting in line to enter the blockaded territory.
+The first convoy of 20 vehicles from the Egyptian Red Crescent has entered Gaza, while another 36 vehicles are waiting in line to enter the blockaded territory.
 Four ambulances, including two from the United Nations (UN) and two from the Red Cross, are also preparing to enter Gaza.

 Rafah is the only border crossing into Gaza that is not controlled by Israel.
-But airstrikes have damaged roads and prevented aid trucks from entering southern Gaza.
+But airstrikes have damaged roads and prevented trucks carrying aid from entering southern Gaza.
 The international and regional communities have repeatedly urged Israel to bring urgently needed aid into the territory to alleviate the humanitarian disaster for the Palestinian people there.

 * On October 20, UN Secretary General Antonio Guteres arrived in Egypt to oversee preparations for the delivery of international aid to the Gaza Strip.
 The UN warned of a humanitarian disaster in Gaza due to food shortages and dangerously low fuel supplies for hospitals to run generators.